 If you have been served with divorce papers, are in the middle of a divorce, or experiencing post-divorce issues, then you are a welcome addition to our Divorce and Custody Support Group.
-My goal as a lawyer is to provide a forum to confidentially discuss emotional, financial, and other issues associated you’re your divorce – regardless of what stage you’re at.
+My goal as a lawyer is to provide a forum to confidentially discuss emotional, financial, and other issues associated with your divorce – regardless of where you are in the process.

 You need options!
 I know you want to learn about the divorce process as well as to discuss how child support, alimony and other laws in New Jersey will affect you.
 I’m here to answer your questions and to help you sort out the many choices you will have to make.

 In our Divorce and Custody Support Group we will discuss:

 - How long the average divorce takes

 - How much will your divorce likely cost?

 - What will happen to your business in the divorce